aviupadhyayula/almanac/README.md

 - Install a compatible distribution of Python 3.
 - `python3 -m pip install csv`
 - `python3 -m pip install selenium`
+- [Download](https://chromedriver.chromium.org/downloads "https://chromedriver.chromium.org/downloads") the version of chromedriver that matches your version of Google Chrome to the repository folder.
+The one included corresponds to Chrome version 93.
+If that doesn't correspond to your version of Chrome, replace it.
 - Run 'almanac.py'.

 Usage